Why Is My Tesla Lock Sound So Quiet? Causes & Fixes

 This whole situation is annoying, but it's fixable.
 Either boost your current sounds with our converter or download pre-optimized ones that already work with the new volume levels.

-I switched to one of the louder Cybertruck-style sounds from our sound library after the update hit, and it's loud enough that I can actually hear it again.
+I switched to one of the louder Cybertruck-style sounds from our Tesla lock sound library after the update hit, and it's loud enough that I can actually hear it again.
 Sometimes Tesla's updates force us to upgrade our sounds too.